-The state added an additional 20% oversample on top of each stratum to account for a low sample size when compared to last year.
-The oversample was done to ensure we met our completed inspection rate requirements considering the impact of COVID-19 on retailers being open for inspection.
-This 20% oversample was approved by the Project Officer (Dr. Thia Walker) over the phone on 6/15/2020.
+The state increased the sample size by adding an additional 20% oversample on top of each stratum.
+This was done to help meet the State's requirement for completed inspections considering the impacts of COVID-19 on retailers being open for inspection.
+This 20% oversample was approved by the Project Officer (Dr. Thia Walker) via email on May 11, 2021.